 Gullivers Pizza & Pub

-The Hideout is a Chicago hidden treasure with the most literal name.
+The Hideout in Chicago is a hidden treasure with the most literal name.
 It is, in fact, a hideout for those seeking creative freedom and artistic rebellion—and has been since 1934!
-This dive bar hosts musicians and bands known for their alternative styles, whether that’s country, punk rock, or indie.
-Tucked back in an industrial area between Noble Square and West Town, The Hideout is one of those bars that looks sketchy from the outside (or like it could be somebody’s house).
+This Chicago dive bar hosts musicians and bands known for their alternative styles, whether that’s country, punk rock, or indie.
+Tucked back in an industrial area between Noble Square and West Town, The Hideout is one of those Chicago bars that looks sketchy from the outside (or like it could be somebody’s house).
 But the drinks are good, the bartenders are fast, and the bar frequently hosts events to support the local community.
 What’s not to love?

 With retro furnishings, low lighting, and a great stage, Hungry Brain in Roscoe Village has a chill, vintage vibe that meshes well with its intimate live music and spoken word performances.
 The bar has a good selection of canned and bottled beer, and the cocktails are known for being extra strong.
 Though the venue shut down for a brief period and re-opened with new ownership, it hasn’t lost its original charm.
 It’s still a BYOF establishment (meaning you can bring in whatever food you want), and it’s still a haven from mainstream entertainment.
 Be sure to stop by this Chicago neighborhood gem on Sundays for live jazz!